mainwp/mainwp/readme.txt

 * Added: Info messages to pages where these were missing
 * Added: Accordion elements to the sidebar on the Extensions page
 * Added: 'Maximum simultaneous sync requests' and 'Maximum simultaneous install and update requests' chekcs to the System Report
+* Added: Option to hide unwanted columns to the Monitoring page Screen Options
 * Updated: Reworded multiple error messages
 * Updated: Moved the Manage Groups JS code to a separate file
 * Updated: Changed the TLS version option label from "Let's Encrypt (TLS v1.2)" to "TLS v1.2"